Australian operated

 Silverfish reproduction can differ depending on species; some species lay a small amount of eggs per day, maybe 2 to 6.
 Where other species can lay 4 to 25 eggs.
 Their eggs are small and oval looking; they are approximately 0.8mm long and taken between 2 to 4 weeks to hatch.

-Silverfish repellents help keep these unwanted pests away by targeting their dislike for certain scents and environments.
-Natural options are not only safe for your family and pets but also effective when used consistently.
-Some of the best natural silverfish repellents include:
+Looking for a silverfish home remedy?
+Natural silverfish repellents can help keep these unwanted pests away by targeting their dislike for certain scents and environments.
+Natural options are safe for your family and pets but are most effective when used consistently.

 These methods will deter silverfish but may not fix the population on silverfish in your home.